EmmyAina/Enterprise-Hierarchical-Network/README.md

 ### 3. Infrastructure Services
 - DHCP Services: Core-R1 acts as a centralized DHCP server for Staff, IT, and Admin VLANs.
-- DHCP Relay: Configured ip helper-addresses on SVIs to relay broadcast requests to the central server across Layer 3 boundaries.
+- DHCP Relay: Configured IP helper-addresses on SVIs to relay broadcast requests to the central server across Layer 3 boundaries.
 - Security (NAT): Implemented PAT (Port Address Translation) to map the internal 10.0.0.0/8 private address space to a single public IP (203.0.113.1) for secure internet access.

 ### 📊 Verification Results